EESSI/docs/docs/test-suite/writing-portable-tests.md

 This started 4 processes, with ranks 0, 1, 2, 3, and then summed all the ranks (`0+1+2+3=6`) on the process with rank 0, which finally printed all this output.
 The whole reduction operation is performed `n_iter` times, so that we get a more reproducible timing.

-### Legacy: former step 3: implementing as a portable ReFrame test { #as-portable-reframe-test-legacy }
+### Step 3: implementing as a portable ReFrame test without using EESSI_Mixin { #as-portable-reframe-test-legacy }

-The approach using inheritance from the `eessi_mixin` class, described above, is strongly preferred and recommended.
-There might be certain tests that do not fit the standardized approach of `eessi_mixin`, but usually that will be solvable by overwriting hooks set by `eessi_mixin` in the inheriting class.
-In the rare case that your test is so exotic that even this doesn't provide a sensible solution, you can still invoke the hooks used by `eessi_mixin` manually.
+The approach using inheritance from the `EESS_Mixin` class, described above, is strongly preferred and recommended.
+There might be certain tests that do not fit the standardized approach of `EESSI_Mixin`, but usually that will be solvable by overwriting hooks set by `EESSI_Mixin` in the inheriting class.
+In the rare case that your test is so exotic that even this doesn't provide a sensible solution, you can still invoke the hooks used by `EESSI_Mixin` manually.
 Note that this used to be the default way of writing tests for the EESSI test suite.

 In step 2, there were several system-specific items in the test.
 In this section, we will show how we use the EESSI hooks to avoid hard-coding system specific information.
 We do this by replacing the system-specific parts of the test from Step 2 bit by bit.
 The full final test can be found under `tutorials/mpi4py/mpi4py_portable_legacy.py` in the [EESSI test suite](https://github.com/EESSI/test-suite/) repository.